 How to get an ISRC code

 For most independent artists, the simplest route is your distributor.
-When you upload a release through a service like DistroKid, TuneCore, CD Baby, or Amuse, they assign a free ISRC to each track automatically.
+When you upload a release through one of the best music distribution services such as DistroKid, TuneCore, CD Baby, or Amuse, they assign a free ISRC to each track automatically.
 This is the path covered in our guide to releasing a song independently, and it is the right choice for the vast majority of people.

 If you want to own and manage your own ISRCs across releases — useful if you run a label or switch distributors often — you can apply to your national ISRC agency for a registrant code and issue your own.
 That is more administrative work, so only bother if you have a reason to.